 - All grad students should have swipe access; other TAs may request access.

 - Test card on both doors.
-If you don't get solid green light, report to Kathe.
+If you don't get solid green light, report to the Undergraduate Curriculum Assistant.

 - The outer door and bathroom have combinations; be sure to write those down.

 - To reserve room for a review session or office hours:

 - NOTE: In case classes have not yet been added to the 200b/c event calendar, check the relevant week-at-a-glance page to see what is meeting there before requesting reservations.

 - Click the big + sign to submit a new event.

 - For larger groups, you can reserve an electronic classroom (allow 2 weeks notice).

 - Top priority for our own instructional lab rooms is the smooth functioning of scheduled classes and lab sections.

 - Computers get wiped occasionally; if there are files you and your students need to keep all semester, contact Louis for access to the Orange server.